JamesWebdevelo/Bitcoin-Wallet/README.md

-# James Webdevelo - Bitcoin Wallet
+# Electron.Net - Bitcoin Wallet
-This is a Bitcoin Wallet based on the Bitcoin Testnet
+This is a simple Bitcoin Wallet based on the Bitcoin Testnet.

 ---
-### I have planned to implement and workin' currently on:
+### I have planned to implement:

-* Create a simple layered .Net Core MVC Application
+* Create a simple layered .Net Core Application
-* Build a Business layer based on the NBitcoin Framework
+* Build a Business layer based on the N/HBitcoin Framework
-* Make the Frontend Layer available as Electron Desktop App
+* Build an ASP.Net MVC based Frontend Layer and make it available as Electron.Net Desktop Application

 ---
 ### Used Libraries and Frameworks for this project: